iscl-lmzoo/DistilBERT-BERT_WNLI_NER/README.md

 [View the zero-shot evaluation code here](https://github.com/ayperiKhudaybergenova/bert-distilbert-comparison-WNLI-NER/blob/main/bert%2CdistilBERT_wnli_zeroshot.py)

-Even though DistilBERT performs slightly lower than BERT in some tasks like NER and WNLI, it still retains around 97% of BERT’s performance while being significantly smaller and faster.
+In Conclusion,even though DistilBERT performs slightly lower than BERT in some tasks ( NER and WNLI), it still retains around 97% of BERT’s performance while being significantly smaller and faster.
 It is already a win.
 Depending on your task requirements — whether accuracy or efficiency is the priority — **either model can be the better choice**.

 👥 Contributors